Shopify/pitchfork/docs/PHILOSOPHY.md

 ## Improved Performance Through Reverse Proxying

-By acting as a buffer to shield unicorn from slow I/O, a reverse proxy will inevitably incur overhead in the form of extra data copies.
+By acting as a buffer to shield `pitchfork` from slow I/O, a reverse proxy will inevitably incur overhead in the form of extra data copies.
 However, as I/O within a local network is fast (and faster still with local sockets), this overhead is negligible for the vast majority